Æ

 What We Do

-We represent Ontario’s publicly funded child development and rehabilitation sector – the centres that provide leading clinical treatment and support so kids with disabilities and developmental differences and their families can live their best lives.
+We represent Ontario’s publicly funded developmental health sector—the centres that provide leading clinical treatment and support so kids with disabilities and developmental differences and their families can live their best lives.
 We promote investments, policies and programs based on the best research and thought leadership available.
 We look for smart, innovative approaches to care at home, in schools and in communities across Ontario.

 Our programs foster bold leadership and innovation, explore creative partnerships, and build on the strong foundations that ensure Ontario continues to set the bar for all aspects of child development.